yeasir01/bpac-javascript/README.md

 getPrinterList();
 ```

-For more examples and detailed documentation, refer to the Documentation section.
+For more examples and detailed documentation, refer to the example directory.

 ## Acknowledgments